Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 Tractor pulling competition is when a special-built weighted pulling vehicle or tractor pulls (or drags) a mechanical weight transfer machine, which is more commonly known as a "sled," on a dirt (clay) track of a specific distance, which is usually a maximum of 300 feet in length.
 As the vehicle pulls the sled down the track, ballast (weights) that's in a box which is positioned at the rear of the sled is automatically transferred (mechanically winched) forward on the frame of the sled.
 This transfer of weight, or ever-increasing of weight, creates friction between the skid pan (that's part of the front of the sled) and the ground, and that in turn makes the sled harder to pull, eventually stopping the vehicle.
 The winner is determined by not how fast a pulling vehicle goes down the track, but who drags the sled the farthest.
 In other words, it's not a race, it's a pulling event.
 Go here for more information: Tractor pulling - Wikipedia, the free encyclopedia

-Garden tractor pulling can be a fun and safe sport for adults and kids alike.
-If done fairly, garden tractor pulling helps build good character and sportsmanship in kids, as well as in adults.
-Sports has always been considered a healthy outlet for kids.
+Garden tractor pulling can be a fun and safe sport for the entire family.
+If done fairly, garden tractor pulling helps build good character and sportsmanship in people of all ages.
+Sports has always been considered a healthy outlet for young people.
 A chance for young people to learn how to win or rather lose.
 But most importantly, how to play by the rules, which help keep them out of trouble at home and with the law.
-Kids also need proper parental guidance so they can live a happier and healthier adulthood.
-I think this is a good sport for kids of all ages (as long as they can safely operate a tractor).
+Kids also need proper parental guidance so they can live a happier, healthier and more fulfilling adulthood.
+I think this is a good sport for people of all ages (as long as they can safely operate a tractor).
 Sons, daughters, nieces, nephews and any other kid who has gotten bored and are running the streets too much.
 If you have the means to spend some money to help kids go down the right path and have good clean fun, then garden tractor pulling is for you and your family.

 The sport of pulling can be a fun and exciting family activity.
 With the right club, garden tractor pulling can be very affordable and a lot of fun for the entire family and/or with friends.
 Just an average pickup truck and a small to medium sized trailer is all that's needed to haul the garden tractor(s) to and from the pulls.
 Garden tractor pulling also helps to bring families and friends closer together.
 (A broken tractor is easier to fix than a broken family.)
 You and your family and/or friends get to travel to other towns (sometimes out of state), see the beautiful countryside and interesting sights along the way while on the road, meet interesting people, have a chance to be with other pullers who share your interests and make new friends, dine at nice restaurants, even stay at a motel before or after a pull!
 Traveling to and from a pull should be half the fun!
 While at a pull site, if it's at a county fair, there's usually other activities also.
 When the pull is over, the kids can go on the carnival rides.
 They're usually free, because most of the time there's free admission [for pullers and helpers] to the fair!
 And please remember, ALWAYS drive careful, get plenty of rest before starting a long trip so you'll be alert for unexpected events while on the road, and definitely wear your seat belts!

 Garden tractor pulling is a sport, just like any other sport.
 Some people like to go fishing.
 Some play golf at a country club.
 Others do tractor (or truck) pulling.
 All of these activities are considered sports, which is supposed to be fun and relaxing.
 If a tractor does well at a pull, and if there's prize money to be won, most of the time the prize money usually isn't that great.
 In fact, the winner would be lucky to make gas money.
 But it's fun to compete, test your mechanical skills on the tractor and driving skills on the track.
+Garden tractor pulling is not only appropriate for the whole family, but actually makes people feel encouraged, inspired, and challenged.
 It's also a good excuse to get your mind off your daily job and routine life, and it's a good reason to get away from home for a while, like a short vacation.
 And if you think about it, it's mental therapy or a great stress relief.
 It's an "escape" to maintain yours and your family's or friend's sanity.
 Also, tractor pullers are like a big family, not bound together by a blood relation, but by a common interest.
 Many of them are hard working, honest people that have a family to support.

 Always Wear a Helmet When Pulling!